Tukkos/drivent-calvs2/README.md

 ## About

-Driven.t is a web browser application with which you can manage every single aspect of your event.
+Driven.t2 is the second part of an onboarding simulator project in the Driven Bootcamp, everyweek I will have some tasks to solve in this web browser application that can manage every single aspect of an event.

 ## How to run for development